 If you’ve taken an existing page of content and copied/pasted it onto another page within your site and switched a few choice words around, then you’re guilty of a huge Google no-no: copied content.
 According to Google Search Quality Evaluator Guidelines:

 If your content “is copied with little or no time, effort, expertise, manual curation, or added value for users” then “such pages should be rated Lowest.”

 It’s safe to say that if you copy content from your own site, then Google will penalize you by ranking competitors for that search terms above your search result.
 It is also worth mentioning that you should NEVER copy content from another website.
 This isn’t just copying…it’s stealing.
 Not taking the time to create original content for your website is a huge problem and will never be rewarded with search results.
 Google will view your page as duplicated and will simply not rank it, or not prefer to rank highly.

 How to fix it

-Write unique content for every page.
+Write unique and valuable content for every page.
 It takes time and effort, but what’s worse?
 Spending the extra brain power to create something of quality for your business (and your customers) or having your website do nothing for you?

 #3.
 Your content is “thin”

-By “thin” we don’t mean “short”.
+By “thin” we don’t mean “short.”
 Short content can be useful provided that it gives someone value.
 In this context, thin content refers to watered down, barely-there content that you cobbled together because you needed to put something on your website.
 This kind of content leaves much to be desired, like an unnecessary ellipsis at the end of a sentence.
 Your customers want more.
 They DESERVE more.
-Not only does thin content do virtually nothing for your customers, but Google won’t give you the time of day either.
+Not only does thin content offer virtually nothing for your customers, Google won’t give you the time of day either.